JakubMuller796/blockAlgorithms/README.md

 This repository contains MATLAB scripts and functions developed for the numerical experiments in my bachelor’s thesis.

-The code focuses on implementing and testing three block algorithms, with an emphasis on clarity and reproducibility of results.
+The code focuses on implementing and testing three block algorithms, with an emphasis on reproducibility of results.
 It was used to generate the data and figures presented in the thesis.

 ## Setup